rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 These only work if you are using the _with Fake GI_ version of the shader.

 **Fake GI strength** - Fake Global Illumination intensity.
 Every pixel gets some light added from the surrounding area of the image.
+Greater than 1 may look unrealistic.

 **Fake GI saturation** - Fake Global Illumination can exaggerate colours in the image too much.
 Decrease this to reduce the colour saturation of the added light.
 Increase for more vibrant colours.

 **Fake GI contrast** - Increases contrast of image relative to average light in each area.
 Fake Global Illumination can reduce overall contrast; this setting compensates for that and even improve contrast compared to the original.
+Greater than 1 may look unrealistic.

 **AO Bounce multiplier** - When Fake GI and AO are both enabled, it uses local depth and colour information to approximate short-range bounced light.
 A bright red pillar next to a white wall will make the wall a bit red, but how red?
 Use this to make the effect stronger or weaker.
 Also affects overall brightness of AO shading.
+Recommendation: keep at 1.

 Output modes
 -----------